What is Expansionary Monetary Policy?

 - Lower interest rates are directly related to the lower cost of mortgage interest repayments.
 This makes available more disposable income to households and encourages spending.

-- Lower interest rates give an option of saving less.
+- Lower interest rates give the option of saving less.

 - Interest rates on bonds are reduced which helps in investment.

 Objectives of Expansionary Monetary Policy

 - Expansionary policy is implemented by central banks, during times of recession in order to boost growth.
 With the use of this method, interest rates are lowered and the supply of money is increased.
-These eventually results in the increase in aggregate demand (C=consumption and I=investment increase).
+These eventually results in an increase in aggregate demand (C=consumption and I=investment increase).
 Consumers and corporations can borrow money easily helping them eventually to spend more money.

 - When the consumers spend more the businesses have increases revenues and profits.
 This helps the businesses in updating plants and equipment assets as well as hiring new employees.
 Since it is easier for companies to borrow money they expand their operations thus reducing unemployment.
 As more people are employed their spending power increases which increases revenues to business resulting in more jobs.

 - If the economy is too robust and more money is there then it may lead to inflation.
-It may happen that due to excess money in the economy fir available goods and services money loses its value in relation to the purchased products.
+It may happen that due to excess money in the economy for available goods and services money loses its value in relation to the purchased products.
 The result of this is a high price for the limited product since there is a competition among buyers and the highest paid price is the winner.
 The expansionary monetary policy also restricts deflation which happens during the recession when there is a shortage of money in circulations and the companies reduce their prices in order to do more business.

 Disadvantages of Expansionary Monetary Policy

 The followings are the disadvantages of expansionary monetary policy:

 - Consumption and investment are not solely dependent on interest rates.

 - If the interest rate is very low then it cannot be reduced more thus making this tool ineffective.